-EDIT: Almost two months later, Geoff has posted an update on GamerGate and the ugly turn things have taken on both sides, and outlines his ideas on how things can be brought to a peaceful conclusion.
+EDIT: Almost two months later, Geoff has posted an update on GamerGate and the ugly turn things have taken, and outlines his ideas on how things can be brought to a peaceful conclusion.

 In case you’ve been living under a rock the past few weeks, there’s been a war going on.
 It all began when the boyfriend of Zoe Quinn, a prominent female indie developer, posted allegations that she had been unfaithful and had slept with five other different guys.
 While that’s personal and, quite frankly, none of our business, the fact that the men that she slept with, including her boss and a Kotaku game journalist, were in positions to promote her game and her own interests, posed some ethical questions.
 Considering Quinn was also a poster-child of the feminist movement in games, this all made her out to be a giant hypocrite.

 As the days went on, more and more questionable practices came out.
 Evidence showed another Kotaku writer who had personal relations with and a direct interest in the developer of a game that they had been promoting.
 Another prominent games journalist owns a PR firm that helps developers in promoting the very games that she is supposed to unbiasedly cover.
 And when another indie developer came forth with allegations that Zoe Quinn herself had hit on him at a wedding, he was immediately harassed and verbally abused into silence by Quinn’s mob.

 Cue shitstorm.
 Gamers were outraged at this new revelation of the corruption in the mainstream gaming media, and the influence of “social justice warriors” (SJWs) on their beloved hobby.
 The gaming press were on the defense.
 And feminists took up arms against the misogynistic gamer horde that dared to insinuate that a woman had actually done something wrong.